 The Oceania Section of the Society for Conservation Biology represents the Australia, New Zealand, and Pacific Island regions.

 The next SCB-Oceania Section conference will be held 9-11 July 2014 in Suva, Fiji.
-Check back for more information in the next few months!
+Click here to go to the official meeting website for more information!

 Oceania Section Changes to Bylaws Approves

 The Oceania Section approved proposed updates to the Section bylaws on 29 October 2013 to account for minor changes in the functioning of the board.

 Oceania 2012: People and Conservation in Land and Sea Country

 The Oceania Section hosted its regional congress in Darwin, Australia in September 2012.
 More than 200 conservation scientists, students and practitioners attended Oceania 2012: People and Conservation in Land and Sea Country at the University of Darwin.

 "Great turnout, great research, great networking and of course great events which our Section is well-known for," said Oceania Section President Dr. Carolyn Lundquist who attended the meeting.